Concordium/concordium.github.io/source/testnet/concepts/concepts-baker.rst

 Baker keys
 ----------
 A node uses a set of cryptographic keys called baker keys to sign the blocks that it bakes.
-Each baker therefore has a set of baker keys.
-To bake the blocks signed by a specific baker the baker node must be running with the baker's particular set of baker keys loaded.
+The baker keys are uniquely determined from the associated account.
+The baker keys are used for signing the block that the node bakes and  for verifying whether the baker has won the lottery as described below.
+To become a baker node, the node must be configured with a set of baker keys.

 Baker account
 -------------

 Each account can use a set of baker keys to register a baker.
 Whenever a baker bakes a valid block that gets included in the chain, a reward is paid to the baker's account after some time.
+The baker account also receives an award after each epoch.
+The reward per block is determined by the contents of the block, and is usually lower than the reward that is paid after.

 The account and can be viewed either in the Desktop Wallet or the Mobile Wallet depending on where the account was created.